Ganito Kami Noon... Paano Kayo Ngayon?: Plot

-Kulas brought Bindoy to school and Padre Corcuera said to him that he cannot truly raise his son due to his status as a priest.
+Kulas brought Bindoy to school and Padre Corcuera said to him that he could not truly raise his son due to his status as a priest.
 He told of the war between the Americans and Spanish and reminded Kulas that he should never return to poverty.
 Kulas was assaulted by Kidlat and he was chased until he snuck in the theater, where he saw Diding working.
-Kulas was then interrogated by the Komandante (Jaime Fabregas), who then thanked Kulas for bringing leads for finding Kidlat.
+Kulas was then interrogated by the Komandante, who then thanked Kulas for bringing leads for finding Kidlat.
 Kulas brought Diding to a restaurant and there she refused Kulas's hand.
 Kulas then followed Diding and angrily forced him to leave; however, Diding then got the help of Kulas and Don Tibor as she wanted to become part of a Zarzuela.
 Kulas then went to school where he admonished Bindoy for pulling a prank to his teacher.

 Kulas then suddenly became depressed with his own life since he felt that his life was joyless.
-As the events unfold, Kulas tried to enjoy his new status as a rich person while injustices occurred outside of his house.
+As the events unfold, Kulas tries to enjoy his new status as a rich person while injustices occurred outside of his house.
 One day, he was stolen from by Atong, who became poor.
-Atong was ashamed with his status however he reluctantly joined Kulas and there he reunited with his daughter Diding.
+Atong was ashamed of his status however he reluctantly joined Kulas and there he reunited with his daughter Diding.
 Diding apparently left Kulas and Kulas decided to go to Don Tibor to find her.
 Diding went out to reveal herself to Kulas and Kulas felt betrayed, so he hit Don Tibor.
 The two decided to duel it out through fencing.
 The duel ended up becoming violent as it turned into a brawl, with Don Tibor almost getting killed.
 Atong revealed to Kulas that Diding was his adopted daughter, her being adopted at the age of fifteen.

 Kulas learned about the arrival of the Americans in the country after one person reported the news to the other bar patrons.
 The person who reported was shot by another person after a fit of rage.
 Kulas then went home to rest and he was interrogated again by the Komandante if the person imprisoned was Kidlat.
 Kulas couldn't answer the question so he was imprisoned as well.
 Kidlat then decided to beat up Kulas and the guards decided to bring them to Fort Santiago.
 While going there, both Kidlat and Kulas decided to escape.
 The two then hid at Lim's house and there they rested.
-Kidlat overheard the conversation among Lim and the Chinese merchants, and he threatened to kill Lim; however, he calmed Kidlat and they hatched a plan.
+Kidlat overheard the conversation between Lim and the Chinese merchants, and he threatened to kill Lim; however, he calmed Kidlat and they hatched a plan.